carnegie logo

 Internationally acclaimed Iranian filmmaker Jafar Panahi, slated to serve as a jury member at the festival, couldn't attend because he was being held in Tehran’s Evin prison.

-Jafar_Panahi In March 2010, plainclothes security officials raided Panahi’s Tehran home and arrested him along with his wife, daughter and 15 house guests.
-Though Iranian authorities shortly released the others, they held on to Panahi, accusing him of “making a film against the regime following the post-election events," according to the French daily Le Figaro.
+In March 2010, plainclothes security officials raided Panahi’s Tehran home and arrested him along with his wife, daughter and 15 house guests.
+Though Iranian authorities shortly released the others, they held on to Panahi, accusing him of “making a film against the regime following the post-election events,’ according to the French daily Le Figaro.

 Despite this, the prosecutor's office in Tehran argues that Panahi’s imprisonment has no political motive.

-"The arrest of Jafar Panahi is not because he is an artist or for political reason[s]," prosecutor Abbas Jafari Dolatabadi told the Iranian Students News Agency.
+‘The arrest of Jafar Panahi is not because he is an artist or for political reason[s],’ prosecutor Abbas Jafari Dolatabadi told the Iranian Students News Agency.

-"He is accused of some crimes and was arrested with another person following an order by a judge," reported BBC News.
+‘He is accused of some crimes and was arrested with another person following an order by a judge,’ reported BBC News.

 Authorities had previously arrested Panahi, a supporter of the protest movement that emerged after last year's disputed presidential elections held in June, for participating in a memorial service for Neda Agha-Soltan, the young woman killed in July 2009 allegedly at the hands of a pro-government militiaman.

-Iran-panahi1 Upon Panahi’s release, they prohibited him from traveling outside Iran, effectively blocking his scheduled participation in the 2010 Berlin Film Festival.
+Upon Panahi’s release, they prohibited him from traveling outside Iran, effectively blocking his scheduled participation in the 2010 Berlin Film Festival.

 On the vanguard of the Iranian neorealist-film movement, Panahi films explore the sensitive social dimensions of life in his country, garnering international popularity.
-His ties to Cannes extend back to 1995, when his first feature film, "White Balloon," won the Caméra d’Or at Cannes.
+His ties to Cannes extend back to 1995, when his first feature film, ‘White Balloon,’ won the Caméra d’Or at Cannes.

 The movie examines the relationship between an Iranian family and an Afghan refugee during the Persian New Year.

-In 2003, Panahi won the jury award in the Un Certain Regard category, which spotlighted rising filmmakers, for "Crimson Gold," a socially charged movie about class differences in Iran.
+In 2003, Panahi won the jury award in the Un Certain Regard category, which spotlighted rising filmmakers, for ‘Crimson Gold,’ a socially charged movie about class differences in Iran.
 The government has strictly banned the movie, which has been screened in more than 40 other countries.

 There were outcries over Panahi's detainment from the film industry as well as human rights groups and diplomats.